+- Article 9 These rules can be revised through resolution by the Board of Directors. - ENW (Eisai Network Companies) refers to the corporate group comprised of Eisai Co., Ltd., and its consolidated subsidiaries and affiliates. - 2) Rules for Preparing Necessary Systems for Ensuring the Suitability in the Performance of Duties by Corporate Officers

+(Objective)

-- Article 9 These rules can be revised through resolution by the Board of Directors. - \ ENW (Eisai Network Companies) refers to the corporate group comprised of Eisai Co., Ltd., and its consolidated subsidiaries and affiliates. - 2) Rules for Preparing Necessary Systems for Ensuring the Suitability in the Performance of Duties by Corporate Officers (Objective) - Article 1 The purpose of these rules is to establish items necessary for establishment and operation of a system for ensuring that execution of duties at ENW by Corporate Officers of the Company is in accordance with laws and the Articles of Incorporation, and to establish other systems necessary to maintain the suitability of operations, in accordance with the Companies Act Article 416 Section 1 Part 1 Subparagraph e), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 2. - In these rules, "ENW" means a group of corporate entities, consisting of the Company and the subsidiaries and affiliates of the Company.
-"ENW Entity" means each entity within ENW.
-"Corporate Officer in Charge of ENW Entities" means a Corporate Officer who has been appointed by the Representative Corporate Officer and CEO of the Company to oversee\1, supervise\2 and manage\3 each ENW Entity other than the Company.
-"Officers of ENW Entities, who execute business operations" shall mean Corporate Officers of the Company and directors of the ENW Entities other than the Company. - \1 "oversee" shall mean having the general oversight responsibility as the head of the reporting line. - \2 "supervise" shall mean having supervision of the relevant organization or business not as the head of the reporting line. - \3 "manage" shall mean having a grasp of the situation by receiving report(s) from the relevant business or organization.
+Article 1 The purpose of these rules is to establish matters necessary for establishment and operation of a system for ensuring that execution of duties at ENW by Corporate Officers of the Company is in accordance with laws and the Articles of Incorporation, and to establish other systems necessary to maintain the suitability of operations, in accordance with the Companies Act Article 416 Section 1 Part 1 Subparagraph e), as well as the Ordinance for Enforcement of the Companies Act Article 112 Section 2.

+- 2 In these rules, "ENW" means a group of corporate entities, consisting of the Company and the subsidiaries and affiliates of the Company.
+"ENW company" means each entity within the ENW.
+"Corporate Officer in Charge of ENW companies" means a Corporate Officer who has been appointed by the Representative Corporate Officer and CEO of the Company to oversee1, supervise2 and manage3 each ENW company other than the Company.
+"Officers of ENW companies, who execute business operations" shall mean Corporate Officers of the Company and directors of the ENW companies other than the Company. - 1 "Oversee" shall mean having the general oversight responsibility as the head of the reporting line. - 2 "Supervise" shall mean having supervision of the relevant organization or business not as the head of the reporting line. - 3 "Manage" shall mean having a grasp of the situation by receiving report(s) from the relevant business or organization.